BlazeInferno64/blazed.js/lib/node/README.md

 # methods()

-Using the `blazed.methods()` function, it will display all the valid HTTP request methods in an array
+The `blazed.methods()` function returns an array of all supported HTTP request methods, providing a convenient way to access the full range of valid methods.

 ```js
 console.log(blazed.methods())